docker/docs/develop/dev-best-practices.md

 ## Use swarm services when possible

-- When possible, design your application to be able to scale using swarm services.
+- When possible, design your application with the ability to scale using swarm services.
 - Even if you only need to run a single instance of your application, swarm services provide several advantages over standalone containers.
 A service's